Exact Exponents for Concentration and Isoperimetry in Product Polish Spaces: Introduction

-It is worth mentioning that Marton is the first to introduce information-theoretic techniques, especially transportation-entropy inequalities, in the study of the concentration of measure \cite{Marton86}, which yields an elegant and short proof for this phenomenon.
-By developing a new transportation-entropy inequality, Talagrand extended her idea to the case of Gaussian measure and Euclidean metric \cite{talagrand1996transportation}.
+It is worth mentioning that Marton is the first to introduce information-theoretic techniques, especially transport-entropy inequalities, in the study of the concentration of measure \cite{Marton86}, which yields an elegant and short proof for this phenomenon.
+By developing a new transport-entropy inequality, Talagrand extended her idea to the case of Gaussian measure and Euclidean metric \cite{talagrand1996transportation}.
 Since then, such a textbook beautiful argument became popular and emerged in many books, e.g., \cite{ledoux2001concentration,RagSason,villani2003topics}.
-By replacing the ``linear'' transportation-entropy inequality in Marton's argument with the ``nonlinear'' version, Gozlan and Léonard obtained the sharp dimension-free bound on the concentration function \cite{gozlan2007large}.
-In other words, their bound corresponds to the asymptotic exponent of the concentration function.
-Furthermore, Gozlan \cite{gozlan2009characterization} also used Marton's argument to prove the equivalence between the Gaussian bound on the concentration function and Talagrand's transportation-entropy inequality.
-Dembo \cite{dembo1997information} provided a new kind of transportation-entropy inequalities, and used them to recover several results of Talagrand \cite{talagrand1995concentration}.
+By replacing the ``linear'' transport-entropy inequality in Marton's argument with a ``nonlinear'' version, Gozlan and Léonard obtained the sharp dimension-free bound on the concentration function \cite{gozlan2007large}.
+In other words, their bound is exponentially tight in the sense that the exponent of their bound asymptotically coincides with that of the concentration function.
+Furthermore, Gozlan \cite{gozlan2009characterization} also used Marton's argument to prove the equivalence between the Gaussian bound of the concentration function and Talagrand's transport-entropy inequality.
+Dembo \cite{dembo1997information} provided a new kind of transport-entropy inequalities, and used them to recover several results of Talagrand \cite{talagrand1995concentration}.

-Ahlswede and Zhang \cite{ahlswede1999asymptotical} focused on the isoperimetric regime of the concentration problem, in which they assumed the set to be small enough such that its enlargement is small as well.
-In fact, in this regime, the problem turns into an isoperimetric problem where the difference between the enlargement and the original set is regarded as the ``boundary'' of the set.
+Ahlswede and Zhang \cite{ahlswede1999asymptotical,ahlswede1997identification} focused on the isoperimetric regime of the concentration problem, in which they assumed the set to be small enough such that its enlargement is small as well.
+In this regime, the problem turns into an isoperimetric problem where the difference between the enlargement and the original set is regarded as the ``boundary'' of the set.
 They characterized the asymptotic exponents for this problem by using information-theoretic methods.
+Their results was used as a key tool to study the identification problem \cite{ahlswede1997identification}.